 Can I tell you the best thing about this hummus?
 It brings good friends around a table.
 Put a couple plates of hummus out.
 Pita chips.
 Or grilled naan.
 A bottle of wine.
 And that’s a recipe for a good evening.

-2. Place beans in the bowl of a food processor.
+- Place beans in a food processor or high powered blender.
 Add the lemon juice, cumin, garlic, tahini paste, and salt to taste.
-Don’t skip the tahini.
-I tried and it just wasn’t right.

-3. Turn the processor on and slowly pour in olive oil.
+- Turn the processor on and slowly pour in olive oil.
 Process until smooth and thick.
+Add warm water to thin if texture is too thick.
 Cover and refrigerate.

-4. To serve, place hummus on a plate.
+- To serve, place hummus on a plate.
+Drag the back of a spoon in a swirling pattern around top of hummus (not pictured).
 Drizzle with olive oil.
 Sprinkle with parmesan cheese and red pepper flakes.
 Accompany with pita chips, naan, or flat bread crisps.

 Meanwhile—I’ve been debating whether to categorize hummus and guacamole as a dip or a spread.
 Dip sounds generic and spread sounds fancy.
 But a spread doesn’t serve the same function as a dip.
 Oh, words.
 So, I polled Facebook and the verdict is—dip.
 While you’re pondering this, hop on over to the Facebook page.
 87 likes from a giveaway!
 I can’t wait!